colorfulscoop/tfdlg/README.md

 Validation PPL: 69.238594
 ```

+Finally, you can get report of several metrics.

-You can try generation after trianing your model.
+After finishing training, you can try generation after trianing your model.
 After the prompt `>>>`, input your words.
 The model generates words which follows your given words.

 ```sh
 $ python train_model.py --do_train=False --do_eval=False --do_generate=True --tokenizer_model_dir tokenizer_model --load_model_dir=model --fp16 --memory_growth
 >>>
 ```

-#### Server web API
+#### Serve web API

+The trained model can be serverd as a web API by using the `serve_webapi.py` script.

 ```sh
 $ python serve_webapi.py --tokenizer_model_dir=tokenizer_model --load_model_dir=model --host="0.0.0.0" --port="8080"